About Julianna Paradisi, RN, OCN

 Nurses spoke of being labeled as “bad” and played against each other by angry patients or family members.
 Physicians related episodes of verbal abuse from patients or family members demanding inappropriate procedures, medications, or dosing.
 Some spoke of needing to take refuge to center their thoughts before ordering the appropriate care.

 Like most nurses, I’ve experienced similar treatment at the hands of difficult patients, but physicians don’t generally discuss with us how they are treated.
-Nurses and physicians suffer silently, instead […]
+Nurses and physicians suffer silently, instead of lending […]

 2016-11-21T13:00:49-05:00November 10th, 2016|Nursing, Patients|1 Comment